syncfusion-content/blazor-docs/blazor/common/data-binding/dapper-databinding.md

 ## Adding Syncfusion Blazor DataGrid component

-To add **Blazor DataGrid** component in the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search and install [Syncfusion.Blazor.Grid](https://www.nuget.org/packages/Syncfusion.Blazor.Grid/) and [Syncfusion.Blazor.Themes](https://www.nuget.org/packages/Syncfusion.Blazor.Themes/).Alternatively, you can utilize the following package manager command to achieve the same.
+To add **Blazor DataGrid** component in the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search and install [Syncfusion.Blazor.Grid](https://www.nuget.org/packages/Syncfusion.Blazor.Grid/) and [Syncfusion.Blazor.Themes](https://www.nuget.org/packages/Syncfusion.Blazor.Themes/).

+If you utilize WebAssembly or automatic render modes in the Blazor web App need to be constructed Syncfusion Blazor components within the client project.

+Alternatively, you can utilize the following package manager command to achieve the same.

 {% tabs %}
 {% highlight C# tabtitle="Package Manager" %}